 - Patients with confirmed carcinoid heart disease should be referred to a NET center with cardiology and cardiac surgery departments having expertise in dealing with this complex pathology (Evidence Level 5, Grade D).

-Keywords: Biological Markers, Bradycardia, Carcinoid Heart Disease, Cardiac Surgical Procedures, Echocardiography, Heart Failure, Heart Valve Diseases, Hydroxyindoleacetic Acid, Magnetic Resonance Spectroscopy, Malignant Carcinoid Syndrome, Natriuretic Peptide, Brain, Neuroendocrine Tumors, Octreotide, Patient Care Team, Peptide Fragments, Prostheses and Implants, Receptors, Peptide, Somatostatin
+Keywords: Biomarkers, Bradycardia, Carcinoid Heart Disease, Cardiac Surgical Procedures, Echocardiography, Heart Failure, Heart Valve Diseases, Hydroxyindoleacetic Acid, Magnetic Resonance Spectroscopy, Malignant Carcinoid Syndrome, Natriuretic Peptide, Brain, Neuroendocrine Tumors, Octreotide, Patient Care Team, Peptide Fragments, Prostheses and Implants, Receptors, Peptide, Somatostatin

 < Back to Listings